bjorns/aem-cmd/README.md

 cq-groovy-console bundle and go to [http://localhost:4502/etc/groovyconsole.html](http://localhost:4502/etc/groovyconsole.html)

 ### Assets

 The assets tool controls interactions with the AEM dam.

+#### List assets

+    $ acmd assets ls /selfies

+lists assets and folders in /content/dam/selfies

+#### Find

+List all assets in the system

+    $ acmd assets find /

 #### Import assets

 The import command allows for importing single files and entire directories into the DAM.

-To import a single file into /content/dam
+To import a single file into /content/dam/selfie.jpg

     $ acmd assets import ~/Pictures/selfie.jpg

-Send file to a separate folder

-    $ acmd assets import -d /content/dam/selfies ~/Pictures/selfie.jpg

 If a directory is given it will be recreated at /content/dam